Have we grown up to the opportunities or are vulnerable to technology?

 SEC Consult offers a full spectrum of security assessments, be it hardware, firmware, apps or IoT cloud platforms.
 Their experienced experts check all sorts of IoT devices as well as IoT ecosystems and embedded systems for vulnerabilities and security gaps.
 SEC Consult is part of Atos.

-OQ Technology Sarl is building a global satellite constellation dedicated for ‘Internet-of-Things’ communication that can provide connectivity anywhere, especially in remote and rural areas.
+OQ Technology Sarl is building a global satellite constellation dedicated to ‘Internet-of-Things’ communication that can provide connectivity anywhere, especially in remote and rural areas.
 With their end-to-end solution and connectivity platform, you will be able to manage, track, and command your assets in a secure, reliable, and easy manner.

 ‘Critical Assets require secure and extensive monitoring and control.
 Such a monitoring system should be fault-proof with a backup telecommunication alternative.
 Our secure and reliable solution fits exactly into this category and can be installed as a prime or a backup solution to government and enterprise-critical assets.’